 Negotiate a Lower Interest Rate

 - Place a call to the customer service number for the credit card you want a lower rate on.

-- Tell them you’d like to get a lower interest rate and your annual fee eliminated if you have one.
+- Tell them you'd like to get a lower interest rate on this card and your annual fee eliminated if you have one.

-- If they ask why, tell them it will better help you meet your financial obligations to them without any interruptions.
+- If they ask why, tell them it will better help you meet your financial obligations to them without any interruptions in your payments.

 - If they still refuse, ask if you can talk to a supervisor.
 Sometimes the first person that answers the phone may not have the power to get you a lower interest rate.
 Someone higher up usually has the authority to negotiate better terms with no problem.

-- If they refuse to help, then don’t hesitate to transfer your balance to a card at another company with a lower interest rate and no annual fee.
+- If they refuse to help, then don't hesitate to transfer your balance to a card at a different company with a lower interest rate and no annual fee.

 Don't Take “No” For an Answer